hynrbf/mairobot-docs/MaiRobot.md

 await WheelController.left_turn(90)
 ```

+- Prompt: “Mai Robot, what is 1 + 1?” \
+Response: 2

+- Prompt: “Mai Robot, what is 2 + 2?” \
+Response: 4

+- Prompt: “Mai Robot, what is 50 + 50?” \
+Response: 100

+- Prompt: “Mai Robot, what is 50 + 60?” \
+Response: Sorry, I cannot calculate numbers that total more than 100.

+- Prompt: “Mai Robot, what is 99 + 2?” \
+Response: Sorry, I cannot calculate numbers that total more than 100.

+- Prompt: “Mai Robot, what is 10 - 9?” \
+Response: 1

+- Prompt: “Mai Robot, what is 100 - 50?” \
+Response: 50

+- Prompt: “Mai Robot, what is 200 - 40?” \
+Response: Sorry, I cannot calculate numbers that total more than 100.

+- Prompt: “Mai Robot, what is 1 * 1?” \
+Response: 1

+- Prompt: “Mai Robot, what is 2 * 2?” \
+Response: 4

+- Prompt: “Mai Robot, what is 10 * 10?” \
+Response: 100

+- Prompt: “Mai Robot, what is 10 * 100?” \
+Response: Sorry, I cannot calculate numbers that total more than 100.

+- Prompt: “Mai Robot, what is 10 / 2?” \
+Response: 5

+- Prompt: “Mai Robot, what is 1 / 1?” \
+Response: 1

+- Prompt: “Mai Robot, what is 1000 / 5?” \
+Response: Sorry, I cannot calculate numbers that total more than 100.

 - Prompt: “Mai Robot can you play music.” \
+Response: I am not able to do that now.

+- Prompt: “Mai Robot can you dance?” \
+Response: I am not able to do that now.

+- Prompt: “Mai Robot can you cook food?” \
+Response: I am not able to do that now.

+- Prompt: “Mai Robot can you drive a car?” \
+Response: I am not able to do that now.

+- Prompt: “Mai Robot can you fly?” \
+Response: I am not able to do that now.

+- Prompt: “Mai Robot can you watch TV with me?” \
+Response: I am not able to do that now.

+- Prompt: “Mai Robot can you download movie?” \
+Response: I am not able to do that now.

+- Prompt: “Mai Robot can you download movie?” \
+Response: I am not able to do that now.

+- Prompt: “Mai Robot can you play basketball?” \
 Response: I am not able to do that now.

 Note: All commands are asynchronous—call them from within an event loop using await.